-I encountered Brenda Brathwaite’s Train at The Museum of Design Atlanta’s XYZ: Alternative Voices in Game Design exhibition, in a high-ceilinged gallery space with skylight, the first steely clouds and bassy thunderclaps of a storm rolling in.
+I encountered Brenda Brathwaite’s Train at The Museum of Design Atlanta’s XYZ: Alternative Voices in Game Design exhibition, in a high-ceilinged gallery space with a skylight, the first steely clouds and bassy thunderclaps of a storm rolling in.
 I’d seen that Flatlands was all set up and ready to go, but Flatlands requires three players, and it was the end of the day, and the only other person in the room was curatorial assistant who’d sold me my ticket.
 So I was about to leave—but when I saw Train, I stopped and stared, then instinctively looked around, marginally embarrassed at my own burst of excitement.

 You see, Train is a tabletop game, and also a unique art-object.
 (It handily rebuts all of the standard objections to games being considered “art,” from the aura of the original to the issue of single authorship, while also revealing the reductive silliness of that whole debate).
 There’s only one of it, and it travels from city to city, space to space.
 So I hadn’t known when or where or if I’d get to play Train, and somehow I’d missed it on the list of games in the exhibition, even though I knew about the involvement of John Sharp, the venerable art historian and Brathwaite’s sometime-collaborator.
 This was my shot.